anatoly-chichikov/ytickers/README.md

 ```

 ### Running script
-Just type in the project root:
+Then just type in the project root:
 ```
 ./ytickers /path/to/exported.csv
 ```

 ### PDF output
-Your fantastic result will be placed here `tmp/out/` and looks like:
+And your fantastic result will be placed here `tmp/out/` and looks like:

 ![Stickers Example](example/example.png)